 - 2011, North Carolina: $4,000,000 Verdict.
 Plaintiff, 53, suffers a horrific degloving and crushing injury to her left hand requiring ten surgeries.
 Defendant, traveling approximately 90 mph in a rental car, attempted to pass between Plaintiff and another vehicle.
 In doing so, she struck both vehicles, causing the Plaintiff’s vehicle to overturn, and crush her hand between her car and the pavement.
 Plaintiff sues the driver of the vehicle and the man who rented the car.
 Plaintiff also has an underinsured claim.
 GEICO, Utica, and GMAC were all involved.
 Plaintiff was awarded $ 269,382 for medicals; $5,915 for lost wages; and $3,724,700 in non-economic damages.

-Our attorneys handle serious personal injury claims.
+Our attorneys handle serious personal injury claims involving wrist injuries.
 Call us to discuss your case at 800-553-8082 or get a free consultation online.